-Appendix C: Constraints and Zoning Analysis 1
+Appendix C: Constraints and Zoning Analysis1

-Introduction 3
+Introduction

-Governmental Constraints 3
+Governmental Constraints

-Land Use and Zoning 3
+Land Use and Zoning

-Residential Uses by Zone 4
+Residential Uses by Zone4

-Manufactured Housing 5
+Manufactured Housing5

-Accessory Dwelling Units 5
+Accessory Dwelling Units5

-Facilities for People Experiencing Homelessness 6
+Facilities for People Experiencing Homelessness6

-Housing for People with Special Needs 9
+Housing for People with Special Needs9

-Specific Plan 12
+Specific Plan12

-Building Standards 13
+Building Standards

-Mixed Use Overlay Standards 15
+Mixed Use Overlay Standards15

-Parking Standards 17
+Parking Standards17

-Building Codes and Enforcement 17
+Building Codes and Enforcement17

-On-Site and Off-Site Improvements 19
+On-Site and Off-Site Improvements

-Energy Conservation 19
+Energy Conservation

-Permitting Processes and Fees 19
+Permitting Processes and Fees

-Permit Processes and Timelines 20
+Permit Processes and Timelines

-Conditional Use Permits 21
+Conditional Use Permits

-Site Plan Review 22
+Site Plan Review

-Variances 22
+Variances

-Zone Change 23
+Zone Change23

-Height Variation Permit 23
+Height Variation Permit23

-Subdivisions 23
+Subdivisions23

-Fees and Exactions 24
+Fees and Exactions24

-Locally Adopted Ordinances 26
+Locally Adopted Ordinances27

-Non-Governmental Constraints 27
+Non-Governmental Constraints

-Market Constraints 27
+Market Constraints

-Construction Financing 27
+Construction Financing

 Mortgage Financing

 Land and Construction Costs

-Environmental Constraints 30
+Environmental Constraints

-Water Supply 30
+Water Supply

 Seismic Concerns

-Geological Hazards 30
+Geological Hazards

-Flooding 30
+Flooding

 Infrastructure Capacity

 Water

-Sewers 32
+Sewers

-Stormwater 33
+Stormwater

 Analysis of Local Efforts to Remove Constraints

 Quantified Objectives

-S Commence of the commence of

-Tables

-1 Residential General Plan Land Uses
+1 Residential General Plan Land Uses 4

-Zoning for a Variety of Housing TypesDevelopment Standards for Zones that Permit F
+2 Zoning for a Variety of Housing Types 4

+3 Development Standards for Zones that Permit Residential Uses

-4 Development Standards for the Mixed-Use Ove
+4 Development Standards for the Mixed-Use Overlay Zone

 5 Parking Standards by Residential Use

-6 Permitting Fees
+6 Permitting Fees 24

-7 Planning Commission / City Council Application
+7 Planning Commission / City Council Application Fees 25

-8 Disposition of Home Loans (2019)
+8 Disposition of Home Loans (2019) 28

 9 Summary of Quantifiable Objectives 34

 There are many factors that may affect the type, timing, and cost of housing development, maintenance, and improvement.
 Both governmental and non-governmental factors can act as barriers to the development of housing.
 The City of Lomita (City) can exercise some control to alleviate some of these barriers through regulatory changes and process improvements.
 The constraints detailed below include those governmental constraints related to local land use and zoning regulations, code enforcement, required on-site and off-site improvements, development permit processes, fees and exactions, and other local regulations.
-In addition, an analysis of non-governmental constraints related to the availability of financing, land costs, and construction costs, as well as a detailed overview of the existing infrastructural and environmental constraints to development, are provided.
-Further, an analysis of local efforts to remove constraints to the development of housing is included.
+In addition, an analysis of non-governmental constraints related to the availability of financing, land costs, and construction costs, as well as a detailed overview of the existing infrastructural and environmental constraints to the development of housing is included.
 Ongoing and new programs aimed to facilitate development and further remove constraints are detailed in the policy and program portion of the Housing Element.